aiven/aiven-docs/docs/platform/howto/support.md

     added to the invoice for this billing group.
     :::

-1. Click **Upgrade tier**.
+1. Click **Change tier**.

 It typically takes 1-2 business days to set up the new support tier.
-You can view the status of your request on the support page under **Current support tier**.

 ## Create a support ticket